 Sanskrit University here is one of its kind university focused on research in Sanskrit.

-It is about 80 KMs from the other famous religious town of Guruvayur.
-Buses ply between the towns.
+- It is about 80 KMs from the other famous religious town of Guruvayur.
+Buses ply between these towns.

-I did not see major hotels here, you can probably do a day visit from Kochi.
-Sringeri Mutt does have some facility for stay but you would need to check the modalities with the Mutt.
+- I did not see major hotels here.
+You can probably do a day visit from Kochi.
+Sringeri Mutt does have some facilities for the stay.
+But you would need to check the modalities with the Mutt.

 Walk around the village to see the Kerala countryside.